University graduates with undergraduate and postgraduate qualifications report on outcomes after completing their education.

 Part-time work and under-employment

-In 2021, the proportion of women STEM undergraduates employed part-time was higher than men.
-This has been the case every year since 2016.
+In 2022, the proportion of women undergraduates employed part-time was equal to or higher than men in each of the STEM fields.
+This has been the case for every STEM field almost every year since 2016.
+The exceptions were engineering in 2016 and 2020 and computing and information systems in 2017 and 2019.

 About the data

-The Graduate Outcomes Survey defines underemployment as graduates who were usually or actually in paid employment for fewer than 35 hours per week in the week before the survey, and who would prefer to work a greater number of hours.
+The Social Research Centre’s Graduate Outcomes Survey defines underemployment as graduates who were usually or actually in paid employment for fewer than 35 hours per week in the week before the survey, and who would prefer to work a greater number of hours.

 Graduates of Australian higher education institutions take the Graduate Outcomes Survey approximately 4 months after completing their courses.